casper-network/docs-archive/glossary/N.rst

 Node operator
 ^^^^^^^^^^^^^
 Anyone who wishes to run node infrastructure on the Casper network either as a standalone private network or as part of the public network.
-Synonymous to a `validator <V.html#validator>`_.

-Nonce
-^^^^^
-The number that prevents replay attacks by making each signature valid for a single execution.